ralfspoeth/basix/README.md

 Sometimes an element in a stream is interesting if it deviates from the most recently visited element only.
-Consider measuring temperature with observations modelled as records of point in time and temperature
+Consider measuring temperature with observations modeled as records of point in time and temperature

     record T(long minute, long K) {}